aleph1888/mangopay_edd_plugin_web/README.md

 Notices
 -------------
-In case you get **Unauthorized** errors, check MangoPaySDK/types/configuration.inc (search for public $BaseUrl) to set proper environtment.
+In case you get **Unauthorized** errors, check MangoPaySDK/types/configuration.inc (search for public $BaseUrl) to set proper environment.
+Also, if you have been moving from sandbox, try erasing MangoPay tmp file (you provided a temporal folder for MangoPay to write).

 Version
 ----